The Government Pension Fund Global (GPFG) in Norway

 Even though returns on its investments have historically been positive, the Norwegian government is aware that this might not always be the case in future.
 Value fluctuations are expected, and the fund investment strategy is believed to be designed to manage such risks, while contributing to a stable business climate and a sustainable world economy.

-Even though economic experts were engaged to design the instrument, and broad political consensus allowed a lasting solution, there was little engagement of broader Norwegian society.
+Even though economic experts were engaged to design the instrument, and broad political consensus allowed a lasting solution, there was little engagement of broader Norwegian society in the early years of the oil exploration and production.

-Norwegian officials frequently considered the problem of exploiting its petroleum resources from a technical and economic perspective.
 Academics and other independent experts were drafted in to help develop government policy in Norway.
-Most notably, a team of economists and civil servants was appointed in 1982 by the Ministry of Finance to form the Tempo Committee, a consultative group that proposed the idea of the fund.
+Most notably, a team of economists and civil servants was appointed in 1982 by the Ministry of Finance to form the Tempo Committee, an expert committee that proposed the idea of the fund.
 The committee was chaired by the economist and civil servant Hermod Skånland, who later became governor of Norges Bank.
 Under his leadership, the group laid the foundations of subsequent petroleum management policy in Norway.
 Important elements were the proposal to create a petroleum fund and the use of fiscal regulation to limit spending.
-The creation of an SWF aimed to end the limitation on production: the surplus generated by oil and gas activities would not put the economy at risk if it were stored in a fund investing in external capital markets.
+The creation of an SWF aimed to end the use of production limitation as a mean to protect the national economy: the surplus generated by oil and gas activities would not put the economy at risk if it were stored in a fund investing in external capital markets.

-Norwegian civil society groups were not engaged directly in the design of the policy.
-However, they were represented in parliament to a certain extent by the political parties to which they were linked.
-In Norway, there is not a clear distinction between political parties and the broader civil society.
-Many parties are affiliated with civil society groups such as business associations, farmers, trade unions, the Church, and environmental organisations.
+Norwegian civil society groups were not directly engaged in the initial design of the policy.
+Many political parties are however affiliated with civil society groups such as business associations, farmers, trade unions, the Church, and environmental organisations.
 Consequently, parliamentary debates fulfil to some extent the role of a larger civil society.
-Since it was the parliamentary consensus that created the fund, the political parties associated with specific social groups would be expected to represent their own social group’s interests when deciding to create the fund.
+Since it was the parliamentary consensus that created the fund, the political parties associated with specific social groups would be expected to represent their own social group's interests when deciding to create the fund.
+Civil society did, however, play a central role in the formation of GPFG's Council of Ethics, despite the initial opposition from politicians to additional ethical requirements for the fund.

-Even though the direct involvement of potential interest groups was limited, private companies in the oil sector did play a role in transitioning to the fund-based management model for oil revenues.
+Although the direct involvement of potential interest groups may have initially been limited, private companies in the oil sector did play a role in transitioning to the fund-based management model for oil revenues.
 Oil sector companies had not been convinced by the 1974 arguments in favour of the policy to moderate production volumes.
-At the time, a broad political consensus in favour of protecting the economy from “the Dutch disease” prevailed.
-Nevertheless, as the oil sector continued to grow, so did the influence of oil companies against the self-imposed moderation policy.
-The creation of the GPFG put an end to the moderation on oil and gas activities, allowing oil companies to produce at full capacity without risking economic stability.
-Booming oil revenues were transferred directly to the fund and funnelled into international capital markets, protecting Norway from the overheating of their economy.
+At the time, a broad political consensus existed in favour of protecting the economy from the potential negative repercussions that large natural resource discoveries can have on the wider economy.
+Nevertheless, as the oil sector continued to grow, so did the industry's calls for its continued expansion.
+The creation of the GPFG put an end to the limitations on the development of oil and gas activities.
+This allowed oil companies to produce at full capacity without risking economic stability, though there have been some restrictions in places such as Lofoten and Vesterålen.
+Booming oil revenues are now transferred directly to the fund and funnelled into international capital markets, protecting Norway from the overheating of its economy.

 There have been several changes of government since the GPFG was established in 1990.
 However, regardless of who was in charge of the Ministry of Finance, all administrations agreed on - and backed - the principles and objectives of the fund.